PAMILYAS

 Filipino Pronunciation: ka-RUN-DUNG

 Legacy: Ella Carandang served as President (2021-2022) and as Secretary (2020-2021) while performing with the Modern dance team from 2019-2021.
 She represented determination and perfectionism through her extremely challenging presidential term.
 As President, she rebuilt UHFSA from the ground up to achieve new heights despite coming out of a year of inactivity due to the COVID-19 pandemic.
-She pushed UHFSA to achieve its most successful state all while hosting and eventually winning Goodphil 2022.
-Carandang is one of the few pre-colonial last names of the Philippines which she inherited from her dad who passed away when she was 8.
-She takes inspiration from her mom who never gave up on raising Ella and her siblings as a single mom.
-With her mom’s unconditional support, Ella achieved her aspiration of hosting Goodphil and becoming one of the most influential UHFSA presidents, despite how much the pandemic set the org back.
+She pushed UHFSA to achieve its most successful state all while hosting and eventually winning GoodPhil 2022.
+Carandang is one of the few pre-colonial last names of the Philippines, which Ella inherited from her dad who passed away when she was eight years old.
+She takes inspiration from her mom, who never gave up on raising Ella and her siblings as a single mom.
+With her mom’s unconditional support, Ella achieved her aspiration of hosting GoodPhil and becoming one of the most influential UHFSA presidents, despite how much the pandemic set the org back.

 Pamilya Cava